Incident response & kill switches

-What happens when an AI agent is hacked?
-Response blueprint
+What happens when an AI Agents is hacked?
+Response blueprint (2026)

 When agents are compromised, the first priority is stopping side effects.
 Fast containment and evidence capture determine recovery quality.